des4maisons/til/til.md

+* One way to be able to restart a service over ssh without sudo (a bit of a roundabout and non-obvious way, but a way nonetheless) is to use `monit` to monitor a `restart.txt` file, which can be touched over ssh, and which triggers a restart.
+Mimicking `Passenger`.
 * the environment variable `LD_LIBRARY_PATH` defines the search path for dynamically linked libraries
 * Passenger apps can be restarted by running `touch tmp/restart.txt` in the